SleepyyNet/ETS-CBU/docs/source/quickstart.rst

 At present, there are only three functions built into the script.
 They are:

 * Swap
-   * This will swap two sets of controller layouts.
-Simple.
+   * This provides the ability to create and load saves of controller layouts to any profile.
 * Backup
    * This will save the controller layouts to a .zip file, so you can do something with it and store it away somewhere.
 This feature is not availavle in version 0.0.1 alpha.
 * Sync